Scott Manley

-Scott Park Manley (born 31 December 1972) is a Scottish science communication YouTuber, gamer, astrophysicist, and programmer.
+Scott Park Manley (born 31 December 1972) is a Scottish-American science communication YouTuber, gamer, astrophysicist, and programmer.
 On his YouTube channel, he makes videos discussing space-related topics and news, mainly concerning up-to-date rocket science developments.
 He also plays space-themed video games, most notably Kerbal Space Program, while using his physics background to teach science concepts.

-He is known among his followers as the "astronogamer", as he is one of the few YouTubers blending both video games and science, and is popular in the niche community of space enthusiasts and gamers, especially among Kerbal Space Program players.
+Manley is known among his followers as the "astronogamer", as he is one of the few YouTubers blending both video games and science, and is popular in the niche community of space enthusiasts and gamers, especially among Kerbal Space Program players.

 Education and professional career

-While studying at the University of Glasgow, Manley received a Bachelor of Science (1990–1994) in physics and astronomy, and a Master of Science (1994–1995) in computational physics.
+Manley was born on 31 December 1972, and he grew up in Barassie, a suburb of Troon, South Ayrshire, in Scotland.
+While studying at the University of Glasgow, Manley received a Bachelor of Science (1990–1994) in physics and astronomy, focusing on asteroid belt populations, and a Master of Science (1994–1995) in computational physics.
+For five years he lived in Ireland.
 In 2002, he worked as an engineer for Napster.
 From 2002 to 2004, he worked as a research engineer for Qualys.
 From 2004 to 2009, he worked as a security architect in imeem, where he developed and maintained an audio and video uploading, transcoding, and fingerprinting system, among other things.
-Manley is currently employed at Apple Inc. He joined Topsy Labs in 2009 and in 2013, Apple acquired Topsy.
+Manley joined Topsy Labs in 2009, which was acquired in 2013 by Apple Inc. where he worked as a software developer until 2025.